 - Solar Plexus Chakra: Yellow stones such as yellow jasper, citrine, and yellow aventurine.

-- Heart Chakra: Green or pink stones like rose quartz, jade, green aventurine, and pink howlite.
+- Heart Chakra: Green or pink stones like rose quartz, green jade, green aventurine, and pink howlite.

 - Throat Chakra: Blue stones like sodalite, blue agate, and turquoise.